rutu99/AI-Powered-Skill-Assessment-Personalised-Learning-Plan-Agent/SAMPLE_IO.md

       ]
     }
   ],
-  "recommendation": "Priya is a strong candidate.
+  "recommendation": "Sayali is a strong candidate.
 Her SQL and Python skills are genuinely impressive and would take years to develop from scratch.
 The gaps in A/B testing rigour and BigQuery are both learnable in under 3 weeks given her statistical education and SQL foundation.
 Recommend a conditional offer with specific 30-day learning milestones: complete the Udacity A/B Testing course and BigQuery lab, with a follow-up technical discussion.
 Her communication skills and analytical thinking are standout."
 }
 ```